 TL;DR: Old Amoco sign and a patch of overgrowth hiding broken gas signs and stuff.

-History: Following the Standard Oil breakup in 1911, Standard Oil of Indiana was established began operations throughout the midwestern areas of the country; later absorbing the American Oil Company.
+History: Following the Standard Oil breakup in 1911, Standard Oil of Indiana took over services in the midwestern states; later absorbing the American Oil Company.
 By the 1970s, Amoco became the company’s primary brand, and in 1985 the company itself was renamed the Amoco Corporation.
 “Torch & Oval” signs dotted the American roadside en masse until the company merged with British Petroleum in 1998, and the newly-formed BP finally rebranded all Amoco stations to its namesake starting in 2002.

-The Wauconda Amoco station near Routes 12 and 176 was torn down years ago and replaced by a modern BP, though its original Amoco sign continued to greet those coming off southbound Route 12 for several years.
+The Wauconda Amoco station near Routes 12 and 176 was torn down years ago and replaced by a modern BP, though its original Amoco sign continued greeting those coming off southbound Route 12 for several years.